Valentin-Gonay/cross-beta-predictor/README.md

 4.  `progress_bar.py`: the script where functions are about generating a progress bar and computing the estimated remaining time.

 <a  name="Arguments"></a>
-## 3. Arguments and how to use the Cross-Beta RF pred with command lines
+## 3. Arguments and how to use the Cross-Beta predictor with command lines

 <a  name="options"></a>
 ### i.
 Options